By Karsor Kollie, Laura Dean, Anna Wickenden and Sally Theobald

 She asked the audience to “put their arms around the Ministry of Health and Karsor Kollie.”

-Dr. David Ross, CEO, Task Force on Global Health, launched the MDA against the LF/Onchocerciasis in Maryland County.
-This included several participants including the NTD Director, former Deputy Chief Medical Officer (DCMO) and Director of Community Health taking part, being measured, given the appropriate number of pills, and swallowing the mectizan and albendazole to demonstrate that the medicines are safe, and everyone should take advantage of them.
+Dr. David Ross, CEO, Task Force on Global Health, launched the MDA programme against LF/Onchocerciasis in Maryland County.
+The MDA programme is supported by the Centre for Neglected Tropical Diseases (CNTD) at the Liverpool School of Tropical Medicine and funded by the Department for International Development (DFID).
+The launch included several participants including the NTD Director, former Deputy Chief Medical Officer (DCMO) and Director of Community Health taking part, being measured, given the appropriate number of pills, and swallowing the mectizan and albendazole to demonstrate that the medicines are safe, and everyone should take advantage of them.

 Reflecting on the day, it was great to see partnerships celebrated at different levels of health systems.
 The emphasis on the critical role of patients, communities and CHVs and the importance of their ownership and agency was refreshing and important.
 Strengthening these partnerships will be critical in meeting the challenges ahead.